ashahzad4/Zaypay/README.markdown

 ### CreatePayment( NameValueCollection options = null )

-So far we know where the customer is located, and what payment method is desired.
+So far the customer's location and desired payment method is known.
 Let us set these two values on our price setting object:

 ``` csharp
 //example